 If you’ve been around for a few years, you might have heard the term “limited-edition print” attached to artwork.
 Perhaps you’ve seen some art fitting that description or grew up in a household owning some.
 Maybe you own some yourself.
-Have you ever wondered about what limited-edition prints are and why they are considered to be so special?
+Have you ever wondered about what limited-edition prints are and why we consider them as so special?
 If you have, you’re in luck because that’s what we’re discussing today.

 A limited edition print is simply a print of a particular size (dimensions) which the artist or photographer has decided to only offer a certain amount of and that’s it.
 Let’s give an example to further solidify and illustrate this concept.